KmanKid/gtk_workspace/readme.md

 > `Set-ExecutionPolicy Default`

-You should now run the main.cpp file via the playbutton (select "Build and Run GTK Application")
+You should now be able to run the main.cpp or the main.c file via the playbutton (select "Build and Run GTK Application")